Posted on September 11 2020

 Not all dogs are equally smart

 Dogs can be as smart as a 2-year-old, according to a study presented in a 2009 meeting of the American Psychological Association.
 Collies can understand up to 200 words.
 German shepherds, Golden retrievers, and Dobermans are also in the five smartest breeds list.
 By the way, older hunting breeds, such as hounds and bulldogs, are at the bottom of the list, as nature has developed their muscles rather than brains.
+Smart dogs like golden retrievers are also often used as service dogs or working dogs because of their intelligence and trainability, you can read more at Golden Retriever News.

 Dogs can infect humans